apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 </configuration>
 ```

-Overall, to run all the tests using `mvn test`,  a sample `abfs-testrun-configs.xml` is like following:
+Overall, to run all the tests using `mvn test`,  a sample `azure-auth-keys.xml` is like following:

 ```xml
 <?xml version="1.0"?>